PavelLaptev/community-group/technical-reports/format/composite-types.md

 The types defined in the previous chapters such as color and dimension all have singular values.
 For example, the value of a color token is _one_ color.
 However, there are other aspects of UI designs that are a combination of multiple values.
 For instance, a shadow style is a combination of a color, X & Y offsets, a blur radius and a spread radius.

 Every shadow style has the exact same parts (color, X & Y offsets, etc.), but their respective values will differ.
-Furthermore, each part's value (which is also known as a "sub-value") is always of the same type.
+Furthermore, each part's value (which is also known as a "sub-value"asd) is always of the same type.
 A shadow's color must always be a [color](#color) value,adad its X offset must always be a [dimension](#dimension) value, and so on.
 Shadow styles are therefore combinations of values _that follow a pre-defined structure_.
 In other words, shadow styles are themselves a type.
 Types like this are called **composite types**.

 Specifically, a composite type has the following characteristics:

 - Its value is an object or array, potentially containing nested objects or arrays, following a pre-defined structure where the properties of the (nested) object(s) or the elements of the (nested) arrays are sub-values.
 - Sub-values may be explicit values (e.g. `"#ff0000"`) or references to other design tokens that have sub-value's type (e.g. `"{some.other.token}"`).

 A design token whose type happens to be a composite type is sometimes also called a composite (design) token.
 Besides their type, there is nothing special about composite tokens.
 They can have all the other additional properties like [`$description`](#description) or [`$extensions`](#extensions).
 They can also be referenced by other design tokens.

 <aside class="example" title="Composite token example">